extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/configure_mac_move_detection.rst

 configure_mac_move_detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description**: Configure the switch to enable MAC move detection and set the threshold for number of MAC moves in time-window to trigger the detection.
+**Description**: This configures the switch to enable MAC move detection and set the threshold for the number of MAC moves in time-window to trigger the detection.

 .. table::

    ================================  ======================================================================
    Parameter                         Description
    ================================  ======================================================================
-   **mgmt_ip**                       Management IP address of the target device
+   **mgmt_ip**                       The management IP address of the target device.

                                      Type: ``string``
-   *username*                        Login user name to connect to the device
+   *username*                        The login user name to connect to the device.

                                      Type: ``string``
-   *password*                        Login password to connect to the device
+   *password*                        THe login password to connect to the device.

                                      Type: ``string``
-   **move_threshold**                MAC move threshold <NUMBER:5-500>
+   **move_threshold**                The MAC move threshold <NUMBER:5-500>.

                                      Type: ``integer``